 The Foundation sponsors a 401(k) plan for its employees, whereby the Foundation deposits to each eligible employee's 401(k) account an amount equal to the employee's 401(k) contribution up to a maximum of 5 percent of the employee's annual salary.
 Full-time employees who have at least six months of service with the Foundation are eligible for the 5 percent Safe Harbor Contribution.
-Total pension expense under this plan for the years ended September 30, 2023 and 2022 totaled \$33,109 and \$33,377, respectively, and are included in program and supporting services expenses on the statement of activities.
+Total pension expense under this plan for the years ended September 30, 2024 and 2023 totaled \$38,110 and \$33,109, respectively, and are included in program and supporting services expenses on the statements of activities.